 Occasionally you will see a vendor give descriptive grades of resistance such as poor, fair, good, and excellent.
 While this may help to compare within their own product line, it does not tell you how it stands up to a competitor.
 You will want to ask for more information if you encounter this.

 Also to note, many sealers and densifiers will provide much less information than coatings.
 Coatings are film forming while most sealers are not.
-As a result, tests cannot be performed for adhesion, impact resistance, or abrasion resistance on a sealer for example, since the sealer penetrates into the concrete and does not form a film on top.
+As a result, tests cannot be performed on sealers for adhesion, impact resistance, or abrasion resistance since the sealer penetrates into the concrete and does not form a film on top.